Southern Sonoma County Tour Itinerary

 Taste wine, explore unique shops and galleries, visit Sunset Magazine's Test Gardens and Outdoor Kitchen, and stroll through a series of gallery-style gardens showcasing innovative designs from the world's finest landscape architects and designers in Cornerstone Sonoma.
-Each garden is unique; some are architectural, some more plant oriented, and all encourage interaction and contemplation.
+Each garden is unique; some are architectural, some more plant-oriented, and all encourage interaction and contemplation.
 Cornerstone hosts festivals and other events on weekends.

 This boutique winery crafts small production, single-vineyard wines from vineyards around Petaluma in the Sonoma Coast and Sonoma Mountain wine regions.
-So owners Mike and Lorraine Barber worked for months to create the perfect tasting room atmosphere.
+Owners Mike and Lorraine Barber worked for months to create the perfect tasting room atmosphere.
 Located in the historic Hotel Petaluma, the tasting room features work by local artists, antique furniture, a refinished 100-year-old Douglas fir floor, and a barrel-stave bar and barrel-head tables that Mike Barber built, sanded, and stained himself.

 Find impressive savings at 60 outlet stores including: Ann Taylor, BCBG Max Azria, Banana Republic, Bose, Brooks Brothers, Coach, Jones New York, Levi's, Nike, Puma, Saks Fifth Avenue Off 5th and more.

-Farm Tours at McClelland's Dairy
+Farm Tours at Achadinha Cheese Company

-Continue east on Bodega Avenue to Valley Ford Road, heading to the quaint town of Valley Ford.
+Continue west on Bodega Avenue to Valley Ford Road, heading to the quaint town of Valley Ford.
 This small, unincorporated community in west Sonoma County is just a few miles from the coast and full of charm and historical buildings.
 In the mid-19th century, the town had a grain mill and was a stop on the North Pacific Coast Railroad connecting Cazadero to the Sausalito ferry.
 Today it is home antique stores, art galleries, curio shops, and restaurants.

 The historic Valley Ford Hotel, built in 1864, has been reopened by new co-owners Shona Campbell and Brandon Guenther.
 The inn offers six charming guest rooms, each with a queen bed and private bath.
-The rooms feature comfortable high-thread count triple sheeted and quilted beds, over-sized bath towels and local hand-made soaps.
+The rooms feature comfortable high-thread count triple sheets and quilted beds, over-sized bath towels and local hand-made soaps.
 Guests can relax in the natural beauty and peaceful setting, sipping small-production Sonoma County wines in the oversize teak rockers on the front porch, or savoring local coffee and teas on the garden patio surrounded by old growth Cypress trees.

 The same couple who owns the Valley Ford Hotel also owns this restaurant.
 Rocker Oysterfeller's is a hip and cool spot with great southern-inspired food, created with fresh Sonoma County ingredients.
 There's a saloon where locals and tourists hang out and listen to good music.
-Rocker Oysterfeller’s is open 5 to 8:30 p.m.
-Thursday and Friday; 3 to 8:30 p.m.
-Saturday; and noon to 8:30 p.m.
-Sunday.